RedPandaMC/Labo6Python/README.md

 ## Features

-- Perform ping checks for servers based on their IP address or hostname
+- Perform ping checks for servers based on their hostname
 - Add, delete, or list servers through an interactive terminal interface
 - Operate the system via command-line interface using `sys.argv`
 - Keep track of data and checks performed in a JSON file